-The electronic copy of the Health and Safety Policy provided by Ellis Whittam will remain the controlled copy.
-Where further controlled copies are required then these should be issued accordingly and added to a register of controlled copies.
-Any amendments made to the policy will be provided for each of the controlled copies to ensure all controlled copies in circulation remain up to date.
+The electronic copy of the Health and Safety Policy provided by WorkNest will remain the controlled copy.
+Where further controlled documents are required, these should be issued accordingly and added to a register of controlled copies.
+Any amendments made to the policy will be provided for each of the controlled documents to ensuant re all consolidation remain up to date.

-If uncontrolled copies of the policy are printed either in whole or part, or if uncontrolled electronic copies are issued, then these will be clearly marked as an 'UNCONTROLLED COPY'.
+If uncontrolled copies of the policy are printed either in whole or part or if uncontrolled electronic documents are issued these will be clearly marked as an 'UNCONTROLLED COPY'.